triveninelakurthi9/Neuroleap/README.md

-# Neuroleap
+# SigmaGPT
-A smart ChatGPT-based AI assistant built with React and OpenAI API.
+A MERN based ChatGPT replica implemented from scratch using OpenAI.